Arab Chiefs Challenging each other to Single Combat under the Ramparts of a City

 Arab Chiefs Challenging each other to Single Combat under the Ramparts of a City (Chefs de tribus arabes se défiant au combat singulier, sous les remparts d'une ville) is an oil painting on canvas executed in 1852 by the French painter Théodore Chassériau.
-It was one of three works by Chassériau accepted for the 1852 Salon (the others were Le Christ chez Martha et Marie and Desdemona).
+It was one of three works by Chassériau accepted for the Salon of 1852 (the others were Le Christ chez Martha et Marie and Desdemona).
 It is held at the Musée d'Orsay, in Paris.

 Subject

 Chassériau travelled to Algeria, and in 1846 spent nearly a month in Constantine sketching and drawing studies.
 These would be used in his future works that dealt with orientalist subjects.
 While not very interested in landscapes, he was fascinated by colours and costumes.

 In 19th-century orientalist art, the standard image of the Eastern woman was as a nonchalant odalisque of the harem, while that of the man was as a proud, courageous but cruel warrior.
 In this context, the chiefs depicted in this work may be seen as the stereotypical counterparts of the women who appear in another painting by Chassériau at the Musée d'Orsay: Tepidarium.

 The hatred and violence of the challenge can be seen in the way the two warriors look at each other.
 The fact that the horse of one stands on dry ground while the other stands in water seems only to emphasise their implacable opposition.
 On the ground before them lies a body, a bloody dagger in his chest, while behind them fighting continues.

 The work certainly shows the influence of Delacroix, but also recalls Renaissance and Baroque figuration, particularly in the way the Algerian riders are represented as classical heroes.
 In his use of colour however Chassériau was unlike the painters of earlier periods, using a very limited palette.
 Combining careful sketches figures with pure fantasy, the work seeks to capture the spirit of revolt against European incursions.
 By presenting the Arab chiefs as classical heroes, gesturing theatrically, Chassériau offered the viewer an idealised representation of their contemporary resistance.